Freelance Rate Calculator for Developers

 This calculator works backwards from a target take-home, accounting for: - Federal + state (or HMRC + NI) tax stack - Self-employment / Class 4 NI burden - Billable hours assumption (developers typically bill 1,200-1,500/year direct-to-client, lower through agencies) - Health insurance, retirement, and tools (IDEs, hosting, GitHub Copilot / Cursor, monitoring) - Income smoothing reserve

-It also outputs day-rate and weekly equivalent for enterprise procurement teams, plus indicative SOW pricing for common project types (MVP build, audit / code review, infrastructure migration).
+It also outputs the day-rate equivalent for enterprise procurement teams; derive SOW pricing yourself from the recommended hourly rate (MVP build, audit / code review, infrastructure migration).

 See the formula